l2060/AuroraScript/README.md

 `export`  expose the internal objects of the script, When the export keyword is not used, it is declared as an internal object by default

-`import`  Import other scripts or declare external scriptsScript Keys
+`import`  Import other scripts or declare external scripts Keys